 Director.
 Mr. Kamp was first elected to the board in 2014.
 For the past five years he has been involved in production agriculture in Northwestern Oklahoma with principal enterprises consisting of cow/calf, stocker cattle, wheat, sudan, milo, and silage together with custom hay swathing-baling.
 He is Vice President of the Lavern Coop Board, a feed, fertilizer, and fuel cooperative and a volunteer of the Slapout, Oklahoma Fire Department.
-Mr. Kamp is also a member of the Harper County Stock Show Committee.
+Mr. Kamp is also a member of the Harper County Stock Show Committee, an organization to advance the local stock show.
 Mr. Kamp was elected to a three-year term expiring in 2020.